P-Linux/pl_bash_functions/docs/user_guide/00_how_to.md

 ### BASH shopt Options

 `shopt -s extglob` is required by some functions: this is done in each file of the `pl_bash_functions package`.
+`shopt -s dotglob` is required by some functions: this is done in each file of the `pl_bash_functions package`.

 ### BASH Options